Homeobox: Mutations

 Mutations to homeobox genes can produce easily visible phenotypic changes in body segment identity, such as the Antennapedia and Bithorax mutant phenotypes in Drosophila.
 Duplication of homeobox genes can produce new body segments, and such duplications are likely to have been important in the evolution of segmented animals.

 Evolution

-The homeobox itself may have evolved from a non-DNA-binding transmembrane domain at the C-terminus of the MraY enzyme.
-This is based on metagenomic data acquired from the transitional archaeon, Lokiarchaeum, that is regarded as the prokaryote closest to the ancestor of all eukaryotes.

 Phylogenetic analysis of homeobox gene sequences and homeodomain protein structures suggests that the last common ancestor of plants, fungi, and animals had at least two homeobox genes.
 Molecular evidence shows that some limited number of Hox genes have existed in the Cnidaria since before the earliest true Bilatera, making these genes pre-Paleozoic.
 It is accepted that the three major animal ANTP-class clusters, Hox, ParaHox, and NK (MetaHox), are the result of segmental duplications.
 A first duplication created MetaHox and ProtoHox, the latter of which later duplicated into Hox and ParaHox.
 The clusters themselves were created by tandem duplications of a single ANTP-class homeobox gene.
 Gene duplication followed by neofunctionalization is responsible for the many homeobox genes found in eukaryotes.
 Comparison of homeobox genes and gene clusters has been used to understand the evolution of genome structure and body morphology throughout metazoans.